shenwanxiang/bidd-molmap/README.md

 The reproduction repo. in codeocean: https://codeocean.com/capsule/2307823/tree

+For the molmap application in Omics-data, please follow the link: https://github.com/shenwanxiang/bidd-aggmap

 # Out-of-the-Box Deep Learning Prediction of Pharmaceutical Properties by Broadly Learned Knowledge-Based Molecular Representations

 ## MolMap